Request for Comments:

 scope limited to a single IP subnet, since routers do not propagate IP broadcast datagrams.
 On the other hand, an IP multicast group

 address has scope extending to potentially the entire Internet.
-The scoping, routing and group membership procedures are determined by
+The scoping, routing and group membership procedures

 Multicast clients listen on the designated local broadcast address or multicast group address.
 In the case of local broadcast